 Information to include on your EEO-1 form

-EEO-1 reports must include information from a workforce snapshot period, which is any pay period from October through December of the current survey year.
-Only part-time and full-time staff members on the payroll are counted when determining employees for the period.
+EEO-1 reports must include information from a demographic workforce snapshot pay period, which is any pay period from October through December of the current year.
+Only part-time and full-time employees on payroll count when determining employees for the period.

-- Number of reports being filed by the company
+- The number of reports that the company will file

 - Company information